DMChernowitz/StochasticScheduler/readme.md

 - `.visualize_state_space()`:
   - Usage:
     - Visualize and plot the graph structure of the corresponding `StateSpace` object of this project.
+    - Is simply a wrapper around the `StateSpace.visualize_state_space()` method.
+See the [StateSpace docs](#statespace).
   - Arguments:
     - `metastate_mode`: a boolean, if True, group states into `MetaState` objects, which are sets of states with the same active tasks.
 If False, show states with tasks in different stages of completion as separate nodes.
 Very quickly becomes too convoluted.
     - `rich_annotations`: a boolean, if True, show the task ids that start (s), progress (p) or finish (f) between states as annotations on the edges.
 Also show in the nodes the status of each task of the project.
 If False, only show the number of states per `MetaState`.
+    - `add_times`: a boolean, if True, show the expected time-to-finish of each state as an annotation, and expected duration added for each individual transition.
+Only works if `metastate_mode` is False.
   - Returns:
     - None.
 - `__repr__()`: